chtrembl/azure-cloud/petstore/10-configure-b2c-for-petstoreapp-identity-management/README.md

 ![](images/ap13.png)

-Select Yes for Web App (We are configuring for an externally facing Spring Boot Application) and Yes for implicit flow to ensure our Spring Boot Application can use Open Id Connect to Sign In.
+Select Yes for Web App (We are configuring for an externally facing Spring Boot Pet Store Application) and Yes for implicit flow to ensure our Spring Boot Pet Store Application can use Open Id Connect to Sign In.

 You should see something similar to the below image: